firefly-oss/lib-transactional-engine/README.md

 To eliminate Map<String,Object> and stringly-typed step ids from the public API while increasing expressiveness, the engine provides a typed StepInputs DSL and a new execution API that returns a typed SagaResult.

 Preferred execution API:
+- Mono<SagaResult> execute(String sagaName, StepInputs inputs)
 - Mono<SagaResult> execute(String sagaName, StepInputs inputs, SagaContext ctx)
+- Mono<SagaResult> execute(SagaDefinition saga, StepInputs inputs)
 - Mono<SagaResult> execute(SagaDefinition saga, StepInputs inputs, SagaContext ctx)

+Note: When you omit the SagaContext, the engine will create one automatically and set its sagaName from the @Saga annotation.
+You can still pass your own SagaContext to preset headers or correlationId.

 Backward compatibility: Map-based run(...) overloads remain available but are deprecated and will be removed in a future release.
 Use execute(...) instead.